AbrhamAb/Alx_DjangoLearnLab/social_media_api/README.md

 - `PUT/PATCH /comments/{id}/` – Update a comment (author only).
 - `DELETE /comments/{id}/` – Delete a comment (author only).
 - `GET /feed/` – Posts by users the caller follows, newest first.

+Notifications base path: `/api/notifications/`
+- `GET /` – List notifications for the authenticated user (unread first, newest first).
+Notifications are generated for new followers, likes on your posts, and comments on your posts.

 Include the token in requests that require authentication:
 ```